 Why Clean Food is Self-Care

 Self-care has become a big health and wellness buzzword in the past few years, inviting people to stay-in when they would usually go out, take more baths, and catch up on their sleep—all great ideas worthy of your attention and effort.
 There is, however, one piece of the puzzle missing from the usual self-care equation: eating more clean, organic foods.
-Here’s why we need to prioritize it.
+Here’s why clean food is self-care, and why we need to prioritize it.

 Unhealthy Eating Has a Snowball Effect